stuffbymax/sysi/CONTRIBUTING.md

 ## License

-By contributing to [sysi], you agree that your contributions will be licensed under the [MIT License].
+By contributing to [sysi], you will have responsibility and with responsibility comes great power. do what you want with the code

 ## Contact